wp-plugins/scroll-triggered-boxes/readme.txt

 **Other Links**

-- More information about the [Scroll Triggered Boxes plugin for WordPress](http://dannyvankooten.com/wordpress-plugins/scroll-triggered-boxes/)
-- Have a look at some other [WordPress plugins](http://dannyvankooten.com/wordpress-plugins/) by [Danny van Kooten](http://dannyvankooten.com/).
+- Have a look at some other [WordPress plugins by Danny van Kooten](http://dannyvankooten.com/wordpress-plugins/).
 - Contribute to the [Scroll Triggered Boxes plugin on GitHub](https://github.com/dannyvankooten/scroll-triggered-boxes-for-wordpress).

 == Frequently Asked Questions ==